-A big thank you to Keith and Abu for arranging the "last visit".
+A big thank you to Keith Lane and Abu Gates for arranging the "last visit".
 Dave Betts took some great photos - have a look!.

 Here's the final register that Keith got you all to sign.